Living In Dubai: An EscapeArtist Quick Take

 Foreign investors are very attracted to Dubai due to its various free zones.
 There are more than 20 Free Zones operating in Dubai, each one designed around one or more business industry categories.
-Foreign-owned businesses are offered a business licenses by the free zone authority within those categories and owners get 100% ownership, tax exemptions and office or warehouse facilities.
+Foreign-owned businesses are offered a business license by the free zone authority within those categories and owners get 100% ownership, tax exemptions, and office or warehouse facilities.

-Another good investment opportunity in Dubai lies in Real Estate.
+Another good investment opportunity if you plan on living in Dubai lies in Real Estate.
 Dubai property is open to any investor from anywhere in the world and prices tend to go up.
-Previously, a person investing over Dh 1 million in real estate was automatically granted a three year temporary residence permit.
+Previously, a person investing over Dh 1 million in real estate was automatically granted a three-year temporary residence permit.
 Today the UAE government offers only a six-month visa called the “Property Holders Visa” which allows foreign investors to stay in the UAE for up to six months.
 To qualify for this visa, the property must be worth over Dh 1 million and the property must be owned by an individual person.

-At first site Dubai seems like the ideal place to retire.
-It has a stable economy, attractive tax-free returns are promised on investments and there are no taxes on pensions, rental income, capital gains, inheritances or property transfers.
+At first sight, Dubai seems like the ideal place to retire, especially if you have been living in Dubai for a while.
+It has a stable economy, attractive tax-free returns are promised on investments and there are no taxes on pensions, rental income, capital gains, inheritances, or property transfers.